We are a foundation school and the admission authority is Hugh Gaitskell Primary School Governing Body.

 Accepting an offer of a place

-If you would like to accept the offer for your child to start at Hugh Gaitskell Primary School, please email firstname.lastname@example.org giving the name of your child and stating that you accept the offer for your child.
+If you would like to accept the offer for your child to start at Hugh Gaitskell Primary School, please email firstname.lastname@example.org giving the name of your child, child's date of birth and stating that you wish you accept the offer.